 - states what you want as the outcome (money, an agreement of action, etc.)

-You (the plaintiff) and the person you are suing (the defendant) are known as the parties of the lawsuit.
+You (the plaintiff) and the suing person (the defendant) are known as the lawsuit’s parties.
 There can be more than one person on either side of the suit.
 In fact, there can be many defendants and many plaintiffs.
 For example, you and some of your co-workers might decide to sue the company you work for.
 If you all have the same complaint and seek the same outcome, this will work fine, and you will all save money on legal expenses.
 If not, you need to file separately.
 In cases where there are potentially hundreds of plaintiffs, then a class action suit may be considered (see About Class Action Lawsuits).

 How do you determine where the suit will be filed?
-If you are seeking monetary compensation of less than $5,000 (in many states), you can take your case to small claims court.
-In small claims court, there is no jury, and you can’t bring an attorney, although you can meet with one prior to the court date.
+If you seek monetary compensation of less than $5,000 (in many states), you can take your case to a small claims court.
+There is no jury in small claims court, and you can’t bring an attorney, although you can meet with one before the court date.
 The process is quick and a lot less complicated than in other courts.
-Since states differ in their rules on what qualifies for small claims court, check with your local Clerk of Court to find out what the requirements are in your area.
+Since states differ in their rules on what qualifies for small claims court, check with your local Clerk of Court to determine your area’s requirements.